jaccomoc/jactl/docs/docs/integration-guide/overview.md

 Jactl also supports these java.time classes:
 * Instant, LocalTime, LocalDate, LocalDateTime, ZonedDateTime, ZoneId, Duration, Period

-For Maps, the keys must be Strings and for both Lists and Maps, the values in the List or Map should be one of the types listed above.
+For List objects, the elements of the List should correspond to one of the listed types.
+Similarly, Map objects should have keys and values of types that are supported types.

+Arrays of these types are also supported.

 It is also allowed that the value of a variable is `null` which can be used as a way to create the variable when there is no initial value that makes sense for it.